raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 MODERNGADGETS
-Version 1.3.0-beta.2
+v1.4.0-rc.2
 By raiguard

 ----------------------------------------
 ABOUT

-ModernGadgets is a Rainmeter recreation of the most popular AddGadgets.com system monitoring gadgets, with updated visuals and enhanced functionality to better align with modern systems.
-The skin suite is developed completely for free on the Rainmeter platform, with the source code available on GitHub.
+ModernGadgets is a set of sleek, minimalist, information-dense desktop gadgets that are designed to fit right into your modern desktop.
+It is inspired by the AddGadgets.com system monitoring gadgets and is heavily based on SilverAzide's Gadget Replicas.

 This skin suite requires Rainmeter 4.1 or above, as well as .NET Framework v4.5 or above.

 ----------------------------------------
 LICENSE AND CREDITS

-This software is released to you under a Creative Commons BY-NC-SA 3.0 license.
+This software is released to you under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 license.
-Source code is available on GitHub under the MIT License.
+Source code is available on GitHub under an MIT License.

 Designed and programmed by Caleb Heuer (raiguard).
 Backend code based on "Gadgets" by SilverAzide.

-Settings toggle buttons and close buttons taken from Droptop (by virginityrocks).
-"Roboto" Font taken from Google Fonts, under the Apache License, version 2.0.
+"Roboto" Font - Google Fonts, under the Apache License, version 2.0.

 Additional Attributions:
-SilverAzide - ActiveNet plugin, fixed precision format script stangowner - HWiNFO Plugin, HWiNFO Shared Memory Viewer Jeffrey Morley - RainRGB, Rainmeter balala - Help with fixing Disks Meter's dynamic height adjustment
+SilverAzide - ActiveNet plugin, NetMonitor utility, fixed precision format script stangowner - HWiNFO Plugin, HWiNFO Shared Memory Viewer jsmorley - RainRGB, Rainmeter balala - Help with fixing Disks Meter's dynamic height adjustment smurfier - ReadINI function

 ----------------------------------------
 CONTACT

 Email: iamanaiofficial@gmail.com
-Twitter: @raiguard_
+Reddit: /u/raiguard